rednblkx/parcel-trace-romania-frontend/README.md

 1. Clone the repository: `git clone https://github.com/redmusicxd/parcel-trace-romania-frontend.git`
 2. Navigate to the project directory: `cd parcel-trace-romania-frontend`
 3. Install the dependencies: `npm install` or `yarn install`
-4. Run the app with Vite: `npm run dev` or `yarn dev`

-## Configuration

-The app requires the following environment variables to be set in order to connect to the supabase backend:
+4. Set the environment variables in the `.env` file:

-- `VITE_SUPABASE_KEY`: The API key for the supabase backend
+  - `VITE_SUPABASE_KEY`: Your supabase API key
-- `VITE_SUPABASE_URL`: The URL for the supabase backend
+  - `VITE_SUPABASE_URL`: Your supabase URL

-You can set these environment variables in a .env file in the root of the project, or by using a tool like `dotenv`.
+5. Start the development server: `npm run dev` or `yarn dev`

+## Deployment

+To deploy the app, run the following command:

+`npm run build or yarn build`

+This will build the app and generate a `dist` directory with the static files.
+You can then host the app on any static file host, such as GitHub Pages or Vercel.

 ## Backend